ncarrillo/xanite/README.md

 Xanite is an independent project not affiliated with Microsoft, Xemu, or Xenia.
 For educational and personal use only.
 You must obtain all BIOS/system files and games from hardware you own.
 Performance is not guaranteed.

-xbox 360 emulation is not currently avilable.
+xbox 360 emulation is not currently available.

 ## Support developers
 ❤️👇